labmccormick/WLSplot/README.md

 ![plot](./pictures/Directory.jpg?raw=true)

 2. Create a new directory within this one and save the .ods lifespan files of interest there.
 For the example, I name this new directory Lifespan_1 and then download the .ods files provided in Examples/WLS_autoplot/Lifespan_1/ and save them there, as imaged below.
-You can initially download these files by A) using the wget command (https://gist.github.com/jwebcat/5122366) or B) by navigating to the file you'd like to download and click the download button on the top right of the page.
+You can initially download these files by A) using the wget command in the terminal (e.g. wget https://github.com/labmccormick/WLSplot/Examples/WLS_autoplot/Lifespan_1/*ods) or B) by navigating to the file you'd like to download and click the download button on the top right of the page.

 ![plot](./pictures/Directory_odsfiles.jpg?raw=true)
 ![plot](./pictures/odsfiles.jpg?raw=true)